-Many docker images and containers that you install on your Synology NAS following various guides on the web leave traces that should be deleted so that future installations may work flawlessly.
-Here on mariushosting you can find a varied list of docker images to install on your NAS, but, if you ever decide to uninstall them for whatever reason, remember that it is a good practice to uninstall them properly so that, in the future, you do not experience any problems if you want to install them back from scratch.
+Many Docker images and containers that you install on your Synology NAS following various guides on the web leave traces that should be deleted so that future installations may work flawlessly.
+Here on mariushosting you can find a varied list of Docker images to install on your NAS, but, if you ever decide to uninstall them for whatever reason, remember that it is a good practice to uninstall them properly so that, in the future, you do not experience any problems if you want to install them back from scratch.

 STEP 1